 - The application for graduation along with a graduation is submitted online in Topnet (Student Services-->Student Records-->Application for Graduation).
 If you wish to pay by check or money order, the fee must be submitted to the Office of the Registrar located on the second floor of Potter Hall.
-Please do not submit the graduation application and fee to Graduate Studies.
+Please do not submit the graduation application and fee to the Graduate School.

 - Do I have to pay the graduation fee even if I do not participate in the commencement ceremony?